 Even a simple experiment is likely to have three components:

 As you create these components, use the preview functionality a lot!
-This will help you get it working exactly as you want.
-Particularly, make sure you've tested your experiment thoroughly, across all the browsers and devices that you intend to support.
+This will help you get everything working exactly as you want.
+Particularly, make sure you've tested your experiment thoroughly across all the browsers and devices that you intend to support.
 This video will show you how to test different devices (iPad, iPhone etc).

 Once the components of your experiment are working, make sure you preview each of them and look at the metrics.
 Scrutinising the metrics will help you be confident that Gorilla is collecting the metrics that you need.